csmichaelkamal/Simple-Code-Challenge/README.md

 Tools and Technologies used in this project:
 - .Net Core
 - Asp.Net Core (API)
-- C# as a programming language
+- C#
 - Entity Framework Core (EF Core) with InMemory Db
 - Visual Studio 2019
 - Docker (on linux)
-- API Verioning
+- API Versioning
 - Swagger (Open API) via SwashBuckle library

 ### We should: